kyuupichan/electrumx/docs/environment.rst

 .. envvar:: BLACKLIST_URL

   URL to retrieve a list of blacklisted peers.
+If not set, a coin- specific default is used.